 VSB Docket No. 93-042-0976

 This letter is in reference to your complaint against the above-referenced attorney received in our office on December 7, 1992.
 In addition, I acknowledge receipt of your supplemental correspondence dated January 26, 1993, received in my office on January 29.
 I have concluded my preliminary investigation of your original complaint and wish to advise you that your complaint presents no basis for further investigation by this office for the reasons I shall set out below.

 The Respondent did not file a written answer to your complaint.
 However, Mr. White is represented by counsel in this matter, David R. Rosenfeld, Esquire, and I met with Mr. Rosenfeld and his associate in Alexandria to go over all of the factual matters related to this complaint.

-Your complaint alleges that the Respondent served as co-executor of your father's estate along with your mother and that the Respondent allegedly withheld certain information concerning a trust which was set up under your father's will in which you were named as a trustee.
+Your complaint alleges that the Respondent served as co-executor of your father's estate (NOT TRUE)along with your mother and that the Respondent allegedly withheld certain information concerning a trust which was set up under your father's will in which you were named as a trustee.

 According to your complaint, you retained the Respondent in 1987 to handle a real estate closing and you allege that the Respondent appointed himself cotrustee on the note securing that transaction.
 Then, the day prior to closing, Respondent allegedly informed you that he was not interests in this real estate transaction.
 You have also claimed that the Respondent

 With respect to your first complaint, it appears that your mother, rather than you, retained the Respondent for legal assistance in her capacity as executrix of your father's will.
 Apparently, your mother removed you from her will as a

 co-executor and nominated the Respondent in your place.
 However, none of these matters fall within the scope of the Code of Professional Responsibility particularly in view of the fact that you and the Respondent did not share an attorney-client relationship."